China says to maintain financial cooperation with Greece

 In February, Li urged Greek Prime Minister Alexis Tsipras to ensure protection of the rights of China’s companies and backing for a port project.

-China’s Cosco manages two of the Piraeus port’s cargo piers.
-Under a privatisation scheme last year, it had been shortlisted, along with four other suitors, as a potential buyer of a stake of 67 percent in the port.
-(Reporting by Adam Rose; Writing by Ben Blanchard; Editing by Clarence Fernandez)
+China’s Cosco [COSCO.UL] manages two of the Piraeus port’s cargo piers.
+Under a privatization scheme last year, it had been shortlisted, along with four other suitors, as a potential buyer of a stake of 67 percent in the port.

+Reporting by Adam Rose; Writing by Ben Blanchard; Editing by Clarence Fernandez